Finland

 Transfer tax

-Amendments to the Act on transfer taxation entered into force on January 2024 and 2025 onwards.
+Amendments to the Act on transfer taxation entered into force from January 2024 and 2025 onwards.
 The first amendment reduced applicable transfer tax rates, and the second amendment made the companies distributing dividends liable for transfer tax if the company distributes dividends as shares or other securities.

 Generally, the transfer tax is payable by the transferee.
-However, dividend distributing company is liable to file a transfer tax return and pay the tax on dividends available to be drawn as shares or other securities on or after 1st of January 2025.
+However, a dividend distributing company is liable to file a transfer tax return and pay the tax on dividends available to be drawn as shares or other securities on or after 1 January 2025.
 If the decision to distribute dividends does not specify the date on which the dividends become available to be drawn, the company is liable for transfer tax if the decision is made on or after 1 January 2025.
 The company can file the transfer tax return on dividends distributed as securities in the online portal of the Finnish tax authorities

 A transfer tax of 3% of the sales price is payable on transfer of real estate located in Finland.
 A transfer of shares in Finnish companies and other domestic securities is subject to a transfer tax of 1.5%.
 A transfer of shares in Finnish housing companies and real estate companies is subject to a transfer tax of 1.5%.